 These products, once marketed, must be safe for human health when used in normal or reasonably foreseeable conditions.
-To this purpose, specific tests are carried out to safeguard both the consumers and the manufacturer.
+To this purpose, specific tests, in-vitro and clinical in-vivo studies on healthy volunteers, are carried out to safeguard both the consumers and the manufacturer.

 Therefore, Abich performs preliminary in-vitro testing and later verifies the tolerability through in-vivo studies on healthy volunteers, in full compliance with current regulations.

-Abich’s Cell Biology and Toxicology Laboratory performs on-vitro safety testing on specific cell lines and in-vitro reconstructed human tissue.
+Abich’s Cell Biology and Toxicology Laboratory performs in-vitro safety testing on specific cell lines and in-vitro reconstructed human tissue.

 The Clinical Unit of Abich Laboratories performs tolerability and safety testing on healthy volunteers under the supervision of dermatologists, allergologists, and other medical specialists.

 - Cytotoxicity testing: for medical devices, in line with the UNI EN ISO 10993-5 standard;

 - Cytotoxicity testing: for the identification of substances with acute oral toxicity (LD50);